pulibrary/dpul-collections/docs/indexing_pipeline/producer.md

 Start state: `{last_queried_marker: record[3].updated_at, pulled_records: [1,2,3], acked_records: [1,3]}`

 If the first element is the same in pulled_records and acked_records, then remove that element from both.
 Repeat until there's no match.
-Then write the timestamp from the first element of pulled_records to the ProcessorMarkers table.
-If pulled_records is empty, write last_queried_marker.
+Then write the timestamp from the last element that got removed from pulled_records.

 The processor will block during this acknowledgement, so you don't have to worry about race conditions here.

 End State: `{last_queried_marker: record[3].updated_at, pulled_records: [2,3], acked_records: [3]}`

-Write `2.updated_at` to `ProcessorMarkers`
+Write `1.updated_at` to `ProcessorMarkers`

 When receiving Acknowledgement for [2]: